-- (A) Irregular
+- A Irregular

 - B Familiar

 - © Expensive

-- D Attractive
+- Attractive

-• Ugly produce companies will be forced out of business as local farmers start selling imperfect fruits and vegetables to people in their neighborhoods.

-[®] As more consumers start buying goods from ugly produce start-ups, some supermarkets may consider adding imperfect produce to their grocery aisles.

-© To please critics who question if they are always truthful, ugly produce companies will inform customers that food waste may not be a problem in the U.S.

-• Food banks will begin to purchase their fruits and vegetables from ugly produce companies that offer deep discounts.
+- Ugly produce companies will be forced out of business as local farmers start selling imperfect fruits and vegetables to people in their neighborhoods. - B As more consumers start buying goods from ugly produce start-ups, some supermarkets may consider adding imperfect produce to their grocery aisles. - © To please critics who question if they are always truthful, ugly produce companies will inform customers that food waste may not be a problem in the U.S. - © Food banks will begin to purchase their fruits and vegetables from ugly produce companies that offer deep discounts.

 Now that you have read the article, indicate whether you agree or disagree with this statement.
-All "ugly" produce should be given away to people in need.